 We're working on planning our annual Halloween trip to Disney, but we're thinking about veering a little bit off of our usual trip this year to spend a couple of days in Key West.
-So I was researching the city to see what _flossy stories it could hold (a lot) when I discovered that it's the southernmost point in the United States... or is it?!
+I was researching the city when I discovered that it's the southernmost point in the United States ... or is it?!
 See #7 for that little debate.
 Anyway, it made me wonder what other far-flung spots lie in the U.S., and here is the answer:

 1. Point Barrow, Alaska - Northernmost Point in the U.S. Named for geographer Sir John Barrow, Point Barrow is often the starting point for Arctic expeditions.
 Sadly, it was also the ending point for entertainer Will Rogers and his pilot in 1935.
 Their airplane crashed near there on their way from Fairbanks.
 Point Barrow was also the test point for sounding rockets between 1965 and 1972.